Geometrization of the local Langlands correspondence: Etale sheaves on strata

 \begin{corollary} For any complete algebraically closed nonarchimedean field $C$ and any locally closed substack $U\subset \Bun_G$, the functor

 is an equivalence of categories. \end{corollary}

 Although this seems like a purely technical result, it will actually play a key role when we study Hecke operators.

 \begin{proof} Fully faithfulness holds true by \cite[Theorem 1.13 (ii)]{ECoD}.
 To see that it is an equivalence of categories, it is enough to check on all quasicompact locally closed substacks $U\subset \Bun_G$.
-These are stratified into finitely many locally closed substacks $\Bun_G^b\subset \Bun_G$, and we have the corresponding excision exact sequences, so to get essential surjectivity, it is enough to check on each stratum $\Bun_G^b$.
-Now it follows from Proposition~\ref{prop:DetBunstrata}. \end{proof}
+These are stratified into finitely many locally closed substacks $\Bun_G^b\subset \Bun_G$, and thus any object of $D_\et(U\times \Spa C,\Lambda)$ is filtered by objects $!$-extended from $D_\et(\Bun_G^b\times \Spa C,\Lambda)$.
+By fully faithfulness, it suffices to show that all the graded pieces lie in the essential image of $D_\et(U,\Lambda)$.
+Now the result follows from Proposition~\ref{prop:DetBunstrata} (and compatibility of $!$-extension with base change to $\Spa C$). \end{proof}